smatechnologies/opcon-selfservice-manager-powershell/README.md

 # OpConsole Self Service Manager
-This terminal program is designed to help move Self Service buttons between OpCon environments.
-Future releases will include options to "transform" certain fields like Roles/Category or even create a Category in the destination environment.
+This terminal program is designed to help move manage OpCon environments from a command line.

 ![OpConsole](documentation/imgs/OpConsoleSS.JPG)